The-EG/The-EG.github.io/_posts/2020/2020-09-19-flashing-ender3-firmware.markdown

 Success!

-_note: it should also be possible to use the OctoPrint [Firmware Updater plugin](https://plugins.octoprint.org/plugins/firmwareupdater/) to flash the firmware directly from OctoPrint._
+_~~note: it should also be possible to use the OctoPrint [Firmware Updater plugin](https://plugins.octoprint.org/plugins/firmwareupdater/) to flash the firmware directly from OctoPrint.~~_
+The [Firmware Updater plugin](https://plugins.octoprint.org/plugins/firmwareupdater/) works well, it just needs the following options:

+|---
+| Setting | Value
+|---
+| Flash method | avrdude (Atmel AVR Family)
+| AVR MCU | Atmega1284p
+| Path to avrdude | /usr/bin/avrdude
+| AVR Programmer Type | arduino
+|---

+When using the Firmware Updater plugin, disconnect OctoPrint from the printer first!